-- If they select "Yes": they will receive another question: "Will you transport?" - If they select "Yes" then then will receive a message "Prepare to transport." - If they select "No" then they will receive a message "Communicate your decision to dispatch" then a message "Discuss your transport decision with your facilitator."
-Note: students may re-tap Transport Decision tab to indicate a different decision. - If they select "No": they will see an image of a clock timer with the message "Your transport decision must be made within 15 minutes."
+- If they select "Yes": they will receive another question: "Will you transport?" - If they select "Yes" again, then then will receive a message "Prepare to transport." - If they select "No" then they will receive a message "Communicate your decision to dispatch" followed by "Discuss your Transport decision with your facilitator." - If they select "No": they will see an image of a clock timer with the message "Your decision must be made within 15 minutes."

-Note: Students have 15 minutes to indicate a Transport decision or they are automatically exited from the scenario.
+Note: Students have 15 minutes to indicate a Transport decision or they will be automatically exited from the scenario.
 Students will receive a 10 minute warning.

-LEVEL 2
+LEVEL